PoisotLab/ms_network_prediction/manuscript.md

 and evolutionary mechanisms interacting across spatial and temporal scales.
-The interwoven nature of these processes imposes structure which is invisible when examined only at a single scale, but machine learning methods show promise in finding structure in data if this kind, and synthesizing mechanistic models from different frameworks [@Desjardins-Proulx2019ArtInt].
+The interwoven nature of these processes imposes structure which is invisible when examined only at a single scale, but machine learning methods show promise in finding structure in data of this kind, and synthesizing mechanistic models from different frameworks [@Desjardins-Proulx2019ArtInt].
 Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of